Who can use this capability

 To delete multiple nonconsecutive rows, hold down the Ctrl (Windows) or Command (Mac) key on your keyboard and click the row numbers for the rows you want to delete.
 Then, click the drop-down arrow to the right of any of the highlighted row numbers and select Delete Row.

 Another way to delete nonconsecutive rows is to first apply a filter to the sheet, and then follow the steps to delete the displayed rows.
-(For more information about using filters, see Using Filters to Show or Hide Sheet Data.)
+Learn more about using filters to show or hide sheet data.